 Some parameter/gradient manipulations, e.g. weight decay and gradient clipping, can be done by setting hook functions to the optimizer.
-Hook functions are called after the gradient computation and right before the actual update of parameters.
+Hook functions are called by the update() method in advance of the actual update.
 For example, we can set weight decay regularization by running the next line beforehand: